tylerbailey2093/ml-from-scratch/README.md

-# Machine Learning from Scratch
+# Machine Learning From Scratch With Comparisons To Other Libraries
 This is a development repo for machine learning programs developed from "scratch".

 Many of the scripts are reused and reproduced from [eriklindernoren's repo](https://github.com/eriklindernoren/ML-From-Scratch)